 Not to mention that it won’t get any easier.
-Our population is only getting older, and it’s time we prioritize some basic end-of-life tax planning for our aging population.
+Our population is only getting older, and it’s time we prioritize some basic End of Life tax planning for our aging population.

-However, our goal is that there are some basic steps that everyone can, and should take, perhaps with the help of a knowledgeable professional, that will really put you ahead of the curve as far as end-of-life tax planning is concerned.
+However, our goal today is to highlight that there are some basic steps that everyone can, and should, take — perhaps with the help of a knowledgeable professional — that will really put you ahead of the curve as far as End of Life tax planning is concerned.

-Create a Team
+Create a team

-This may come off as a surprise being the first one, but you should know that end-of-life tax planning is a team sport.
-The trauma of death can be numbing to near and dear ones, and the last thing you want to deal with at that time is the complexities around legal, accounting and financial paperwork.
+This may come off as a surprise being the first one, but you should know that End of Life tax planning is a team sport.
+The trauma of death can be numbing to near and dear ones, and the last thing you want to deal with at that time is the complexities around legal, accounting, and financial paperwork.

-- Financial Planner/Advisor - Experienced financial planners adapt your investment portfolio risk to suit your life stage and your financial objectives.
+- Financial Planner/Advisor: Experienced financial planners adapt your investment portfolio risk to suit your life stage and your financial objectives.
 You want to work with a financial planner who wants to ensure your portfolio matches your risk profile, minimizes investment fees, and is set up for a tax efficient exit at the time of death.

 Create a Will

 For example: if a person in Ontario dies intestate leaving a spouse and one child, with an estate valued at $1 million, the provincial laws dictate that the spouse would get $200,000 plus one half of excess over $200,000 (i.e. $400,000), and the child would get the other one-half of excess over $200,000.

 You may want a significant portion to go to charity, or perhaps setting up a trust fund for the education of your grandkids, and so on.

-This is where it is extremely important working with an Estate Lawyer, who not only can put together a customized Will for you, but can also help you avoid the pitfalls of an ineffective Will.
+This is where it is extremely important working with an estate lawyer, who not only can put together a customized Will for you, but can also help you avoid the pitfalls of an ineffective Will.

-You can use this calculator to calculate your Probate Tax in Ontario.
+You can use this calculator to calculate your probate tax in Ontario.
 This fee is generally:

-- No tax for assets up to $50,000, and
+- No tax for assets up to $50,000; and

 - $15 on every $1,000 of assets over $50,000.

-Recent court cases have demonstrated the importance of documenting your intentions in writing whether the purpose of adding a joint owner is for the beneficiary (such as a child) to be recipient of the proceeds for their own use or whether the proceeds are to be held in trust for the deceased’s estate.
-Again, work with an Estate Lawyer on this.
+Recent court cases have demonstrated the importance of documenting your intentions in writing, whether the purpose of adding a joint owner is for the beneficiary (such as a child) to be recipient of the proceeds for their own use or whether the proceeds are to be held in trust for the deceased’s estate.
+Again, work with an estate lawyer on this.

 These are just a few suggestions to ensure that you are well planned for your future.
-Bottom line, tax planning is complicated and can be overwhelming.
-In order to ensure that your estate is well protected and well-advised, ensure that you are working with professionals who are dedicated and well-versed in tax planning.
+Bottom line: tax planning is complicated and can be overwhelming.
+In order to ensure that your estate is well protected and well advised, ensure that you are working with professionals who are dedicated and well versed in tax planning.